openstack-archive/fuel-docs/pages/reference-architecture/0060-quantum-vs-nova-network.rst

 FAQ
 ---

-| Q: For demo purpose I try deploy FUEL with Neutron configured on on Virtualbox,
+| Q: I tried to deploy a Fuel OpenStack environment on VirtualBox, but the
-     but deployment failed.
+     deployment fails on Neutron setup.
+How do I fix this?
 | A: You should to choose ”Allow all” promiscuous mode on all network
      interfaces in VirtualBox and modify the network cards to use the PCnet PCI II model network card.